-How Geocoding Works in Oracle Field Service
+Geocoding in Oracle Fusion Field Service

-Oracle Field Service tries to geocode a location using the address data provided when the activity is created.
+Oracle Fusion Field Service tries to geocode a location using the address data provided when the activity is created.

 The application uses these fields when attempting to geocode the location: